bersling/tsmean-amp/app/pages/articles/angular/how-to-update-angular-to-the-latest-version.md

 ```

 ### Why is `next` installed?
-Sometimes the Angular team seems to publish the wrong version with the `latest` tag.
+Sometimes the linking of packages through `ng update` is not correct and a package with `-next` is installed, even though you didn't ask for a beta version.
 If this happens for a package, e.g. `@angular/cli`, try to update another package first.
 Also check github / google for the issue.

-#### `npm ERR! notarget No matching version found for xxx`
+### `npm ERR! notarget No matching version found for xxx`

-Sometimes it seems the Angular team messes up the versions of packages which are installed, to the point where packages should be installed that don't even exist:
+Sometimes `ng update` installs non-existing package versions, e.g.:

 ```
 npm ERR! notarget No matching version found for @angular-devkit/build-ng-packagr@~0.1102.9.